Credit Hours: 60

 A customized AoC does not have to be taken only at our University.
 If you want a specialized, unique Area of Concentration, you can "assemble" one from another institution (either online or face-to-face), provided it meets the minimum criteria listed above AND that the hours were completed at an accredited institution.
 These hours could then be transferred into the program.

-Please note that any customized AoC must be pre-approved by the Program Director.
-Please contact the Director with any questions about this policy.
+Please note that any customized AoC must be pre-approved by the Program Director upon admission to the program.

 EDSI-9962 - Qualitative Research Methods